Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: setup: flavored Grand Unification Theory

+All such anomalies must cancel for the theory to be consistent.
+In particular, the SM fermion spectrum without three right-handed neutrinos carrying charge $-1$ under $U(1)_{B-L}$ is anomalous with respect to a gauged $U(1)_{B-L}$.
+The anomaly-cancellation conditions therefore impose stringent constraints on the allowed $U(1)_X$ charges, modular weights, and matter representations.
+Remarkably, when combined with the requirement of exact SM gauge coupling unification (see Sec.\ref{gcu}), they do not merely ensure quantum consistency but largely determine the flavor structure itself.
+As we will show, these consistency conditions correlate fermion mass hierarchies, axion physics, moduli-dependent threshold corrections, and the scales associated with $U(1)_X$ breaking and the seesaw mechanism\,\cite{Minkowski:1977sc}.
+The resulting framework realizes a predictive flavored-GUT in which flavor and gauge unification originate from the same underlying structure.

-Under the modular group $SL(2,\mathbb{Z})$ and the gauged $U(1)_X$, for the action (\ref{ac1}) to be invariant we consider a low-energy K{\"a}hler potential $K$, superpotential $W$, and gauge kinetic function $f_{ab}$: { } with $h=3$ and the $U(1)_X$ charge $|X|=1$ determined by the transformation of $\varphi_X$, where $-k$ is the modular weight of $\varphi$, $Z_X$ is the normalization factor, $S$ denotes the axio-dilaton, $\tau$ represents the K{\"a}hler modulus, $U_X$ corresponds to the complex structure modulus, and the modular- and gauge-invariant superpotential $W(S,U_X,\tau)$ is given by Eq.(\ref{mosu}).
-The dots in Eq.(\ref{kalher1}) denote the contributions of non-renomalizable terms scaled by an UV cutoff $M_P$.
-The $U(1)_X$ charged matter fields $\varphi_X$ and complex structure modulus $U_X$ and the vector superfield $V_X$ of the gauged $U(1)_X$ containing the gauge field $A^\mu_X$ participate in the 4D Green-Schwarz (GS) mechanism\,\cite{Green:1984sg}.
-The axio-dilaton $S$, the $U(1)_X$ charged modulus $U_X$, and the $U(1)_X$ charged scalar field $\varphi_X$ can be decomposed as\,\footnote{The superpotential $W(S,U_X,\tau)$ of Eq.(\ref{mosu}) explicitly breaks the $S$-shift symmetry.}
+First, for the action (\ref{ac1}) to be invariant under the modular group $SL(2,\mathbb{Z})$ and the gauged $U(1)_X$ and $U(1)_{B-L}$, we consider a low-energy K{\"a}hler potential $K$, superpotential $W$, gauge kinetic function $f_i(\Phi)$ (here $i$ labels the gauge group factor), and chiral gravitational kinetic function $f_{\rm grav}(\Phi)$ :

+with $h=3$ and subscript $P=B-L$.
+Here, $-k_i$ denotes the modular weight of the matter superfield $\varphi_i$, while $Z_P$ and $Z_X$ are normalization factors, with $Z_{X(P)}=1$.
+The dots denotes higher-dimensional operators suppressed by the ultraviolet cutoff $M_P$. $W(S,U_X,\tau)$ represents the moduli superpotential given by Eq.(\ref{mosu}), while the scalar-sector superpotential $W_v$ is given by Eq.(\ref{super_d}).
+The Green-Schwarz (GS) parameter $\delta^{\rm GS}_X$ characterizes the coupling of the anomalous gauge boson to the closed string axion $\theta_X$.
+The $U(1)_X$ charged matter fields $\varphi_X$ and complex structure modulus $U_X$ and the vector superfield $V_X$ of the gauged $U(1)_X$ containing the gauge field $A^\mu_X$ participate in the 4D GS mechanism\,\cite{Green:1984sg}.
+The dilaton $S$, the $U(1)_X$ charged modulus $U_X$, and the $U(1)_X$ charged scalar field $\varphi_X$ can be decomposed as

-where\,\footnote{Assuming ${\rm Re}(U_X) \gg {\rm Re}(S)$, the dilaton $S$ couples to all SM gauge groups with equal strength at tree level, as set by the string scale.
-However, this universality is broken by quantum effects, including threshold corrections and renormalization group running.} $\sigma=1/g^2_X$ with $g_X$ being the 4D gauge coupling of $U(1)_X$, and $A_X$, $v_X$, and $h_X$ are the Nambu-Goldstone (NG) mode, VEV, and Higgs boson of scalar components, respectively.
-The GS parameter $\delta^{\rm GS}_X$ characterizes the coupling of the anomalous gauge boson to the closed string axion $\theta_X$.
+where $\sigma=1/g^2_X$ with $g_X$ being the 4D gauge coupling of $U(1)_X$, and $A_X$, $v_X$, and $h_X$ are the NG mode, VEV, and Higgs boson of scalar components, respectively.